 a.
 Requirements for the Legal Research Award

 Students must accumulate 12 points to receive the Legal Research Award (Award).
-Points may be earned throughout a student’s law school career.
+Points may be earned at any time.

 b.
 Requirements for the Advanced Legal Research Award

 Beginning in Fall 2015, students may also earn an Advanced Legal Research Award after completing the Award.
 Students must accumulate 24 points total (i.e., 12 additional points after earning the first Award) to receive the Advanced Award.
-Points may be earned throughout a student’s law school career.
+Points may be earned any time during law school.

 c.
 Award Point Opportunities